 Let’s see how I go!

-Furthermore, I recognise that there are practical handyman skills I’d definitely love to learn and feel proud of being able to do.
+Furthermore, I recognize that there are practical handyman skills I’d definitely love to learn and feel proud of being able to do.

 So I’ve made a note to learn more about DIY hopefully and fix some of the issues there are on in our flat.
-As whilst I could hire a handyman – it’s true with YouTube I could begin the journey of becoming one myself.
+While I could hire a handyman – it’s true with YouTube I could begin the journey of becoming one myself.

 Finally, I’ve always loved making rap music – and I’d love to use my love for this as a reason to continue with my plans to build a recording studio locally that I can walk to and invite my friends to share with me.